Sunday, April 28, 2024

 675 Ajax Avenue, Slough, SL1

 I'm paddling in my ignorance here.
 I don't know much about Commodore and my usual sources aren't helping.
 Much of the information online is about the history of the US parent company, Commodore International, rather than their UK arm and the sheer popularity of the Commodore 64 tends to swamp any list of results I generate.
 Even the normally reliable Companies House is letting me down.
-Their register tells me this about Commodore Business Machines (UK) Ltd; company number 00956774.Company name COMMODORE BUSINESS MACHINES (U.K.) LIMITED
+Their register tells me this about Commodore Business Machines (UK) Ltd; company number 00956774.Company number 00956774

 Incorporated on 24 Jun 1969